Katie85/www.thecomfortcupboard.com.au/_posts/2020-04-07-salted-caramel-hot-cross-buns.md

 ## It's what's on the inside that counts…

 Imagine a hot cross bun but stuffed with caramel.
-Heaven, I know.
+Heaven, right?\!

 The inspiration for these came a few years ago when I had the most amazing salted caramel donut form Mary Street bakery in Perth.
 It was right before Easter so I put two and two together and came up with these little darlings.